 You may be able to make spouse contributions to help grow your spouse’s super and your joint retirement savings.
 This could make a difference to your retirement savings if your spouse is not working or is a low income earner.

-- Your defacto partner who lives permanently with you on a bona fide domestic basis (including same sex partners)
+- Lives with you on a bona fide domestic basis (a de facto spouse)

 You and your spouse could be eligible for tax benefits

 Spouse contributions are treated as non-concessional (after-tax) contributions, which means that, in your spouse’s account, no tax is deducted from the contribution and they are tax-free when the money eventually gets withdrawn.